History

 Rev. James M. Sobus

-In June, 2013, Rev. Paul Yuenger was appointed pastor of Our Lady of Fatima.
+In June, 2013, Father Paul Yuenger was appointed pastor of Our Lady of Fatima.
 He was formerly pastor of Sts.
-Peter & Paul parish in Oak Hill, WV.
-Fr.
-Yuenger took on the repair and modernization of our parish campus.
+Peter & Paul Parish in Oak Hill, WV.
+Father Yuenger took on the repair and modernization of our parish campus.
 He relocated the rectory offices to a home owned by the parish on Green Oak Dr. The former rectory was completely remodeled and then converted into Parish Offices along with meeting rooms.
 The Parish database system was switched to ParishSoft and the parish worked with the Diocese to stabilize the Parish School.
 The signage in front of the church was redesigned and the children of Fatima were added to the statuary.

 Rev. Paul Yuenger